 Effective marketing comes from taking advantage of the options in front of you, including the latest printing technologies, to craft campaigns that drive brand awareness and sales.

 If you’re not including printed materials in that, you’re missing out.

 Create Brand Awareness With Something Tangible

 Somewhere along the way, you’ve likely heard the advice to “leave something behind” in reference to a meeting.
 This could be a resume or portfolio of work for job candidates.
-It could be the aforementioned business cards, flyers, brochures, or product samples.
+It could be window clings, pocket folders, posters, marketing kits, or product samples.

-No matter what it is, the idea behind the advice is the same: Marketing collateral is something tangible recipients can hold onto, even if it sits on their desk for a while.
-When they’re reminded of your service, voila, contact information is conveniently there.
+No matter what it is, the idea behind the advice is the same: Printed marketing collateral is something tangible recipients can hold onto, even if it sits on their desk for a while, staring at them.
+When they’re reminded of your service, Voilà! contact information is conveniently there.

 That thinking still applies.
 Consider the email inbox.
 You’d be much more likely to hit delete on a mass email than immediately throw away something someone hands or delivers to you.